Momo Challenge Dares: When Internet Trends Go Dark

 Don’t be afraid to be direct, and address your concerns right away.
-It’s important to have open, frequent, and honest conversation with your child.
+It's important to have open, frequent, and honest conversations with your child.
 Bark can assist with recognizing warning signs of the Momo Challenge Dares by monitoring your child’s WhatsApp account.
 We can also monitor Reddit, a website that’s ground zero for new and emerging internet trends.

 To drive home the importance of safety, you can talk to your children about real-life consequences that have happened as a result of fictional challenges.
 Telling your child not to participate in a challenge is much different from sharing pictures and stories of what can happen if they do.
 Consider the Tide Pod Challenge.
 Kids won’t necessarily stop to think that laundry detergent can burn their throats and cause extreme harm.
-But facts and photos can go a long way to deterring impulsive action.
+But facts and photos can go a long way to deter impulsive action.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.